FPS Calculator - How many FPS and FPS test

 60FPS is considered the baseline standard by many gamers, but more powerful rigs can achieve significantly higher FPS rates than 60 with strong enough hardware.
 At the end of the day, the best FPS is the one that suits your monitor.

-30FPS is the lowest you want to achieve consistently on older monitors, as anything less than 30 will be quite noticeable to most gamers.
-Symptoms of low FPS include stuttering, tearing, and lag.
+30FPS is the lowest you want to achieve consistently on older monitors as anything less than 30 will be quite noticeable to most gamers.
+Anything less than 30 will frequently result in stuttering, screen tearing, or lag.
+If you're not sure what FPS you're getting, make sure to use our FPS test.

 What components should I upgrade?